 To publish your gated content in WordPress, login to your WordPress dashboard.

 Click on the OptinMonster icon.
 This will take you to the list of campaigns.

 See if your campaign appears in the list.
-If not, click Refresh Optins.
+If not, click Refresh Campaigns.

-Click Go Live to make your campaign live on the website.
+Click Go Live under the campaign you want to make live on the website.
 For more specific settings, click Edit Output Settings.
 This will allow you to display campaigns according to post categories, post tags, and other criteria.
 Save your settings.

 How to Gate Content with Content Locker